RokuHanmar/hello-world/README.md

 I meant that last sentence as a joke.
 I really did.
 Unfortunately, I got bored, and there was no one around to stop me, so I wrote a 129 line hello world program using turtle, a Python library I hadn't used in at least 3 years.
 The repository is now 75% Python, and I don't know enough other libraries to make it worse

 Scratch that, I'm doing it in Winsound

+This is why we don't let me onto GitHub without adult supervision.
+80.3%